Analyzing User Behavior Within Continuous Gambling Systems

 Fragmentation of Loss and Consistency of Experience

 Loss does not appear as a single, meaningful event.
-It is fragmented into many small units, each minor enough to tolerate and none demanding reflection.
-Because the pace of interaction is so fast, the next action arrives before the previous outcome can be emotionally processed.
-This structural design ensures that loss does not function as punishment.
+Instead, it is fragmented into many small units—each minor enough to tolerate and none demanding reflection.
+Because the pace of interaction is fast, the next action arrives before the previous outcome can be emotionally processed.

 How Abstraction Dulls Impact